Market

 As the cottage-selling season winds down across Ontario, the trends we’ve been watching for several quarters are continuing.
 In our 2025 cottage market forecast, we anticipated a steady increase in waterfront listings which is what has materialized.
 After bottoming out in April 2022, inventory has steadily climbed, seasonally adjusted.

 On the flip side, cottage sales remain under pressure across all price ranges.
-In the core cottage-country regions of Muskoka, Parry Sound and Haliburton, year-to-date sales were approximately 867 units as of November 1st — down another ~18% from the same period last year.
+In the core cottage-country regions of Muskoka, Parry Sound and Haliburton year-to-date sales were approximately 991 units at the end of 2025 — down another ~12% from last year.

 Meanwhile, the average time a waterfront property spends on market remains elevated.
-Depending on the area, waterfront listings had 7–9 months of inventory at the end of the third quarter.
+Depending on the area and price point, waterfront listings had 7–9 months of inventory at the end of the third quarter.

-One of the most dramatic indicators in today’s cottage market is the sharp increase in termination volume — the number of waterfront properties that have been listed on the M.L.S.® and subsequently expired or cancelled without selling.
-As the chart below shows, unsold inventory is now running more than four times higher than historical averages, underscoring the widening gap between seller expectations and actual market demand.
+One of the most dramatic indicators in today’s cottage market is the sharp increase in termination volume — the number of waterfront properties that have been listed on the M.L.S.® and subsequently terminated without selling.
+As the chart below shows, termination volume is now running more than four times higher than historical averages, underscoring the widening gap between seller expectations and actual market demand.
+A significant contributor to the spike in terminations is the constant cycle of repricing now common across Ontario.
+Listings that fail to gain traction are routinely cancelled and re-introduced at lower prices, often with refreshed photography, so they surface as “new” listings despite having already spent months on the market.
+This practice materially inflates termination statistics while masking true market time and demand.

 The Supply Myth Debunked